Animeshz/linux-desktop/README.md

 This will list all the possible user-interfacing options available.

 Then run the following for whatever you like to setup.

+**NOTE: This will override your current dotfiles, please backup your original dotfiles before running any of the following commands.**

 ```bash
 make <option>